 - Associated funeral costs, such as travel and accommodation

 How to apply

-Step 1: For more information, or to apply, contact your energy provider.
-They will start the application process after considering all the eligibility criteria.
-They will also provide you with an application number that you will need before completing the online application.
+Step 1: For more information, or to start the application process, contact your energy provider.
+They will consider all the eligibility criteria and provide you with an application number that you will need before completing the online application.